 When it comes to sumo deadlift vs conventional, many factors should be considered.

 After training hundreds of clients throughout my career, there are times when sumo is better than conventional deadlift and vice-versa.
-This is due to the differences between sumo and conventional deadlift.
+This is due to the differences between sumo and conventional deadlifts.

 During the sumo deadlift, the range of motion is less and places less stress on your lower back, making it best suited for anyone who suffers from back pain.
 The sumo deadlift is also a preferred variation for taller gym-goers as it’s easier to get into position.